HectorRicardo/simple-music-app/README.md

 journey above should be equivalent as if all its commands had been issued only from your app's UI.

-Ok, so we abstracted our player into a media session.
-Are we done?
-Not yet, this was the first step.
-Read on.
+Ok, so this is the theory.
+Let's put these concepts into code.

 ## Wrap the media session inside a media browser service.